P vs NP and its application to zero knowledge proofs

 However, it is possible to 3-color Australia:

 Not all maps can be three-colored.
-Computing a three-coloring for an arbitrary 2D map, if it exists, cannot be done efficiently—a brute-force search that may take exponential time is required.
+Computing a three-coloring for an arbitrary 2D map, if it exists, cannot be done efficiently — it typically requires a brute-force search that may take exponential time.

 However, if someone solves a three-coloring, it is easy to verify their solution.